top of page

-An award winning Writer & Director with a background in Art and Film Philosophy, I graduated with a BA Hons from UWE Bristol and in 2014, I graduated from the Met Film School with a Masters in Film Directing.
+An award winning Writer & Director with a background in Art and Film Philosophy, Rob graduated with a BA Hons from UWE Bristol and in 2014 graduated from the Met Film School with a Masters in Film Directing.

-I have worked on feature films, television, and corporate video productions in different roles.
-I've directed music videos, short documentaries and short fiction films (live action/animation) some of which have won awards and been selected at prestigious film festivals including BAFTA & Academy Award qualifying film festivals.
+Rob has worked on feature films, television, and corporate video productions in different roles.
+He has directed music videos, short documentaries and short fiction films (live action/animation) some of which have won awards and been selected at prestigious film festivals including BAFTA & Academy Award qualifying film festivals.

 In March 2018, a web series called Dreaming Whilst Black was released online since then has been commissioned for BBC.
-I directed the 4th episode titled 'Family Dinners'.
+Rob directed the 4th episode titled 'Family Dinners'.

-In 2019, I brought my award winning screenplay Living in Crime Alley (A Batman Story) to life and it screened at the British Film Institute (BFI).
-The film was released online in December 2019 and since then has screened in over 40 film festivals and won multiple awards all over the world.
+In 2019, Rob brought his award winning screenplay Living in Crime Alley (A Batman Story) to life and it screened at the British Film Institute (BFI).
+Since it's release in December 2019 the film has screened in over 40 film festivals and won multiple awards all over the world.

-During the first national lockdown in the UK, I made a 90 second short documentary called Hands, which has screened and won awards at festivals; including Shiny Awards' Best New Director (Freelance).
+During the first national lockdown in the UK, he made a 90 second short documentary called Hands, which screened at an Academy Award qualified festival; and has won awards including Shiny Awards' Best New Director (Freelance).

-In 2022, I gained my first feature film directing credit in the anthology film, The Impact as well as my theatre directing debut with Patrick Hamilton's Rope.
-In November, I was awarded the Filmmaker of the Year award at the RS Film Festival, Bristol.
+In 2022, Rob gained his first feature film directing credit in the anthology film, The Impact as well as his theatre directing debut with Patrick Hamilton's Rope.
+In November, Rob was awarded the Filmmaker of the Year award at the RS Film Festival, Bristol.

-On a personal note, I am a former Starbucks Barista champion.
+On a personal note, Rob is a former Starbucks Barista champion.